nosas/blog/toonvision/classification/article.md

 Specifically, the data extraction workflow is as follows:

 - Acquire bounding box dimensions and labels from the XML files
-- Extract object (Toon or Cog) from the image using the dimensions and labels found in the XML files
+- Extract the object (Toon or Cog) from the image using the dimensions and labels found in the XML files
 - Save the cropped image of the object to the `img/unsorted` folder
 - Move the raw image and its corresponding XML file to the `raw/processed` folder

-*Why move the cropped image to unsorted and then processed?*
+*Why move the raw image and XML file to the processed directory?*

-The unsorted images directory is used to maintain a counter (referred to as an index) for each label.
+The processed directory is used to maintain a counter (referred to as an index) for each label.
-It gives me a glimpse of how many images are in each category by looking at the filenames in the `unsorted` directory.
-If I want to add more images to the dataset, I would have place images from all datasets back into the `unsorted` directory in order to maintain the counter and avoid overwriting existing images.

-Given that the dataset is so small, I can unsort and re-sort the images with ease.
-But this is not at all scalable in the future and I will surely redesign this portion of the data pipeline.
+The data within the XML files are used to count the number of samples for each label.
+The label's counter is appended to a newly-extracted object's filename and the counter is incremented by 1.
+This process ensures we never overwrite existing sample images.

 ```python
 # %% Convert raw images to data images